webismymind/editablegrid-mysql-example/README.md

 	EditableGrid.prototype.filter = function(filterString, cols)

-In this exemple, the filter operates on all columns
+In this example, the filter operates on all columns

 	datagrid.editableGrid.filter( $(this).val());